bradbell/cppad_py/sphinx/test_out/comment_ch_cmd.rst

 .. index:: indentation

-.. _comment_ch.indentation:
+.. _comment_ch_cmd.indentation:

 Indentation
 -----------
-The special character (and one space if present directly afrer) is removed from the input stream before calculating the amount of :ref:`xsrst_py.Indentation` for the current section.
+The special character (and one space if present directly after) is removed from the input stream before calculating the amount of :ref:`xsrst_py.Indentation` for the current section.
 For example, the following input would line up the heading Factorial